noarche/ezOSINT/README.md

 `docker pull torquetraction/ezosint:latest`

-`docker run -it -v strg_ezosint:/ezosint --name ezosint torquetraction/ezosint`
+`docker run -it --name ezosint torquetraction/ezosint`

-This will setup the container and a persisent volume named strg_ezosint where results are saved.
+This will setup the container where the output results are saved.

 ### Restarting the docker